-Because the model assigns constant hours-per-year activity rates to each piece of nonroad equipment changes in emissions-generating activity levels are instead approximated by
+Because the model assigns constant hours-per-year activity rates to each piece of nonroad equipment, changes in emissions-generating activity levels are instead approximated by estimating changes in nonroad engine populations.
+Projections such as those described in Table 3.1 can be adopted as surrogates for projecting future nonroad engine populations.

 EPA identified sets of projections to serve as surrogates for constructing annual growth indices from 2014 to 2040 for each nonroad equipment sector (see Section 3.1).
 The projections are independent of fuel type.
 The growth indices function as annual multipliers that are applied to base year nonroad engine populations in order to estimate the engine population for a given year.
 For example, a growth index of 2.0 for a particular year indicates that the engine population in that year is double that of the base year population.
-The model then linearly extrapolates, based on projected engine population estimates for 2039 and 2040, to project populations to 2060.
+The model then linearly extrapolates, based on projected engine population estimates for 2039 and 2040, to project populations further into the future.